Uttarab04/flask-contact-form/README.md

 ## 💡 Features

-- 🏠 Home, About, and Contact pages
+- 🏠 Home, About, and Contact pages with responsive navigation
 - 📬 Contact form with input validation
-- 📁 Messages saved to `messages.txt` file
+- 📁 Messages saved to `messages.txt` file using file I/O
 - 🎨 Styled with external CSS using a custom color palette
 - 🔧 Built using Python, Flask, HTML, and CSS